Album art for Smash & Chill

 Smash & Chill

-Stream on Spotify Smash & Chill artwork Listen on Amazon Music Smash & Chill artwork YouTube Music
+Stream on Spotify Listen on Apple Music Listen on Amazon Music Stream on YouTube Music

 Smash & Chill is a 9-track tribute to the music of Nintendo’s Super Smash Bros, produced by Tudd and General Offensive.
 Fusing post-rock, lofi, and synthwave styles, the album is a groundbreaking installment in GameChops’ “& Chill” series.